tferro5915/portfolio_report/README.md

 * You might need to make sure the correct line ending is used on the scripts because sometimes the LF becomes CRLF without warning.
 * Some older versions of Latex and some OS versions need some of the commands in the make script to have the .tex in their file arguments while others do not.
 You may need to adjust the script accordingly.
 * TODO: Someday figure out which packages I loaded but no longer needed so they can be removed.
-* TODO: Update SF298 package for new version of form.Maybe try to incorporate building up authors, keywords, part titles in package too and grab after first pass.
+* TODO: Update SF298 package for new version of form.
+Maybe try to incorporate building up authors, keywords, part titles in package too and grab after first pass.
 * TODO: animated figure